Dunnock

 The dunnock (Prunella modularis) is a small passerine, or perching bird, found throughout temperate Europe and into Asian Russia.
-Dunnocks have also been successfully introduced into New Zealand.
+Dunnocks have also been introduced and become common in New Zealand.
 It is the most widespread member of the accentor family; most other accentors are limited to mountain habitats.
 Other, largely archaic, English names for the dunnock include hedge accentor, hedge sparrow, hedge warbler, and titling.

 Taxonomy

 The dunnock was described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 He coined the binomial name of Motacilla modularis.
 The specific epithet is from the Latin modularis "modulating" or "singing".
 This species is now placed in the genus Prunella that was introduced by the French ornithologist Louis Pierre Vieillot in 1816.

-The name "dunnock" comes from the English dun (dingy brown, dark-coloured) and the diminutive ock (thus, the original "little brown bird"), while "accentor" is from post-classical Latin and means a person who sings with another.
+The name "dunnock" comes from the English dun (dingy brown, dark-coloured) and the diminutive form of bird ock (thus, the original "little brown bird"), while "accentor" is from post-classical Latin and means a person who sings with another.
 The genus name Prunella is from the German Braunelle, "dunnock", a diminutive of braun, "brown".

 Seven subspecies are accepted by the IOC list: